About Casey Liss

 Hi, I’m Casey. 👋🏻

-I’m a developer, podcaster, and writer living and working in the suburbs of Richmond, Virginia, USA.
+I’m a podcaster, video producer, writer, and developer living and working in the suburbs of Richmond, Virginia, USA.
 I married up (way up) and have somehow convinced my amazing wife, Erin, to stay with me for over a decade now.

 On 29 October 2014, we were lucky enough to welcome our son Declan to the family.
 You may see many references to “Sprout” () throughout this site; that was Declan’s nickname in utero.
 More on what it took to bring Declan into the world can be found in this post.